-- 68. In summary, the Commissioner considers that the following principles apply when determining whether s CB 4 applies to the sale of shares: - The relevant purpose is the person's dominant purpose at the time shares are acquired. - A person's stated purpose for acquiring shares will be weighed against objective factors to determine the dominant purpose of acquiring the shares.
-The two main factors considered are the nature of the asset and the length of time the shares are held.
-Other factors include reasons why the shares were sold, and the other activities undertaken by the person (such as whether there is a pattern of buy/sell activity). - Where the objective factors show that a person acquired shares with the dominant purpose of disposing of them in some way, then s CB 4 will apply.
-This will include a person looking for a short-term gain, and also a person who bought shares with the dominant purpose of sale, even though sale is planned in the longer term. - Where shares are acquired for some other dominant purpose (for example, receiving dividends, a long-term investment or receiving voting interests) the subsequent sale of those shares is not subject to s CB 4.
-This may be clear from the facts, or the dominant purpose can be determined by considering the person's stated purpose in light of the objective factors set out in National Distributors. - Where a person acquired shares for more than one purpose (for example, dividends and gains on sale), the factors from National Distributors can be applied to determine which purpose is dominant.
-If it is not clear that sale was the dominant purpose, then s CB 4 will not apply. - If the person does not have any particular purpose in mind and can show that disposal was not their dominant purpose, s CB 4 will not apply. - 69.
-For more information, including a detailed discussion of the relevant case law, see the Appendix from [119].
+- 79. In summary, the Commissioner considers that the following principles apply when determining whether sales of shares will be taxable: - The person needs to have the dominant purpose of disposal at the time shares are acquired. - A person's stated purpose for acquiring shares is relevant, but it will be weighed against objective factors to determine the dominant purpose of acquiring the shares.

+- The objective factors considered are the nature of the asset, the length of time the shares are held, reasons why the shares were sold and other activities undertaken by the person (such as whether there is a pattern of buying and selling activity). - Where these factors indicate that a person acquired shares with the dominant purpose of disposing of them, then those sales will be taxable.
+This includes a person looking for a short-term gain and also a person who bought shares with the dominant purpose of sale where the sale is planned in the longer term. - Where shares are acquired for no particular purpose or a dominant purpose other than sale (for example, receiving dividends, a long-term investment or receiving voting interests) the sale of those shares is not taxable. - Where a person has acquired shares as a long-term investment, they will not have a dominant purpose of disposal if they have only a vague or general hope that the shares will increase in value and there is a possibility they may be sold in the future. - Where a person acquired shares for more than one purpose (for example, dividends and gains on sale), the objective factors can be applied to determine which purpose is dominant (see [54] to [57]). - 80.
+For more information, including a detailed discussion of the relevant case law, see the Appendix from [132].